gpspake/mis7190-group-project/README.md

 [The Tax Burden on Tobacco Volume 49, 1970-2014](https://github.com/gpspake/mis7190-group-project/tree/master/scripts/The_Tax_Burden_on_Tobacco_Volume_49__1970-2014)
 [Tobacco Sold to Minors, California, 1997-2014](https://github.com/gpspake/mis7190-group-project/tree/master/scripts/Tobacco_Sold_to_Minors__California__1997-2014)
 [Youth Tobacco Survey (YTS) Data 1999-2013](https://github.com/gpspake/mis7190-group-project/tree/master/scripts/Youth_Tobacco_Survey__YTS__Data)

+## Problem Statement
+"Tobacco use is the leading preventable cause of death in the United States." [[1](http://www.cdc.gov/tobacco/data_statistics/fact_sheets/health_effects/tobacco_related_mortality/)] As the health risks and costs associated with tobacco use have become more widely known, interest in effective cessation of tobacco use has grown.
+To understand the effectiveness of cessation efforts, it is important to understand trends related to tobacco use.
+Fortunately, there is a great deal quality data available related to tobacco use.
+By measuring this data, we can begin to consider the effectiveness of cessation programs and look for other factors that affect tobacco use.

 ## Business Questions
 **First, analyze limited data and create visualizations to reveal trends...**